Black cats have a reputation for being unlucky. National Black Cat Day helps remind us how special and deserving of adoption these cats are!

 If you’re still looking for more feline centered days, National Garfield The Cat Day is for you!
 While Garfield is a fictional cat, he’s still a cat!

 Are you an animal lover looking for more animals to celebrate?
 You’re in luck, there are many, many national days that revolve around animals.
-Here are a few of my favorites:

 Do you prefer animals that are a little more unusual?
 If so, National Ferret Day is a great way to celebrate this unique animal!

 Have you heard about Punxsutawney Phil?
 He’s the groundhog with the revered shadow which foretells the weather for the year.
-Learn more about Phil and his shadow for National Groundhog Day.

-Pin This Post on National Black Cat Day for Later
+Pin this post on National Black Cat Day for later

 Would you like a reminder of this post about the day to celebrate cats that are black?
 Just pin this image to one of your trivia boards on Pinterest so that you can easily find it later.